zeroDivZero/notes-swift/notes/Combine/8_custom_publisher.md

 # CUSTOM PUBLISHER

-Sometimes need to create publisher ground up; e.g., publisher is tied to object have complete control over.
+Sometimes need to create publisher ground up; e.g., publisher tied to object with no complete control.

-Instead of using traditional target/action pattern, create publisher that works for any `UIControl` to publish events:
+Instead of using traditional target/action pattern, create publisher that works for any `UIControl`:

 ```swift
 extension UIControl {